StephEO

 • Google released a help document explaining its new control over whether site content appears in AI Overviews, AI Mode and Generative AI features in Discover, in effect as of June 17, 2026.

-• Three options exist: include (default), exclude, or inherit from a parent property; child properties inherit parent settings but can override at the child level.
+• 3 options exist: include (default), exclude, or inherit from a parent property.
+Child properties inherit parent settings but can override at the child level.

 • Excluding a site removes its links and grounding from AI features and forfeits any impressions or traffic, but Google says the control isn't used as a ranking or inclusion signal elsewhere in Search.

-• Content is excluded within one to two days of the control going live, though caching and propagation may take longer; currently only UK sites support the control.
+• Content is excluded within one to 2 days of the control going live, though caching and propagation may take longer.
+Currently only UK sites support the control.

 • Glenn Gabe flagged the documentation, emphasizing the inheritance behavior as the section worth reading carefully.